survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ...
 ```

-Using this setup, we can still benefit from the HMR during development.
-For a production build, we generate a separate CSS, though. *html-webpack-plugin* will pick it up automatically and inject it into our `index.html`.
+Using this setup, you can still benefit from the HMR during development.
+For a production build, it is possible to generate a separate CSS, though. *html-webpack-plugin* will pick it up automatically and inject it into our `index.html`.

 T> If you are using CSS Modules, remember to tweak `use` accordingly as discussed in the *Loading Styles* chapter.
 You may also want to maintain separate setups for normal CSS and CSS Modules so that they get loaded through separate logic.